Reviewable/appengine-remove-action/README.md

   step prior to `appengine-remove-action`, those credentials will be accessed by default.

+- `service_name:` (optional) The name of the service that you want to target.
+If provided, this will only remove the versions related to the service.

 ## Outputs

 - `versions_deleted`: An array of versions that were deleted.